CET-351/.github/profile/README.md

 ### 🙋‍♀️ About CEET351

-The title of this class is _Engineering Database Development_ - The __CET-351__ on Github is created in the Winter 2021 semester for a student project in the class.
+The title of this class is _Engineering Database Development_ - The __CET-351__ organization on Github was created in the Winter 2021 semester for a student project in the class.